marcc-hpc/tutorials/pages/shortcourse/shortcourse_login.md

 Our website offers links for [resetting your password](https://password.marcc.jhu.edu/?action=sendtoken) and [retrieving your 2FA tokens](https://password.marcc.jhu.edu/?action=qrretrieve).
 If these methods fail, please email our help desk at [marcc-help@marcc.jhu.edu](mailto:marcc-help).

+## Graphical interfaces

+While *Blue Crab* is intended for standard, text-based HPC applications, we also offer [web-based portal tools](https://www.marcc.jhu.edu/getting-started/interactive-development/) for visualization purposes.
+Some users may nevertheless wish to use graphical applications that require a direct `X11` connection via tunneling.
+To use tunneling, your ssh command should include the `ssh -X` or `ssh -Y` flags and you must [install some extra software](shortcourse_prereq.html#tunneling-windows).

 ## Where am I?

 Use the `ls -l` command to *list* the contents of your home directory.